 Jumbo life insurance buyers work with insurance professionals to secure coverage with the lowest rates and the best underwriting class.
 There are considerable differences when underwriting policies for $1,000,000 and ones for $15,000,000, $50,000,000 or $100,000,000.
 A key factor in determining the policy’s premium is the final underwriting class that is offered.
 The difference in underwriting classes can be dramatic.
 Double digit differentials are typical because the cost of insurance is higher as the classes reflect.
 Don’t be fooled by “loss leader” rates that initially look good during the quoting process.
 The quoting process is not where the battle is won and lost.
 Preferred best rates are only offered to people who take no medication, have no medical history and whose families have no medical histories.
 Underwriting term insurance is very different than underwriting permanent insurance such as whole life, indexed universal life and guaranteed universal life.
 Most high net worth consumers prefer permanent life insurance because they understand that the net cost of permanent life insurance is much lower than term insurance.

-The underwriting class is important when considering:
+The ultimate underwriting class of a jumbo policy is important when considering: